chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 * Activate confirmation email to sender
 * Activate a privacy checkbox so that your form complies with the GDPR
 * Change form labels and messages

+Several settings can be overwritten when using the relevant (shortcode) attributes below.

 = Shortcode attributes =
 * Change admin email address: `[contact email_to="your-email-here"]`